Annapurna Base Camp Trek: Height, Routes, Weather and Cost

 Descent: 1040 m

 In the morning we will hike to reach Jhinu Danda.
 We will make a steep ascent to Kuldi Ghar.
 From there to Sinuwa, and following the stone steps to Lower Chomrong.
-Then we will climb up a thousand stone steps to reach Upper Chhomrong.
+It takes another climb up a thousand stone steps to reach Upper Chhomrong.
 Then, we will descend over the steep trail leading to Jhinu Danda.
-You can enjoy yourself in the natural hot springs 20 minutes away from Jhinu Danda.
+You can soak in the natural hot springs 20 minutes away from Jhinu Danda.

 Jhinu Danda